Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 __As a side note__: for the sake of simplicity here, we have only worked with entity insertion.
-When you start playing with entity attributes, you'll need to perform some `refreshObject()` calls to see the saved values in other contexts.
+When you start playing with entity attributes, you'll need to perform some [`refreshObject(_:mergeChanges:)`](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/index.html#//apple_ref/occ/instm/NSManagedObjectContext/refreshObject:mergeChanges:) calls to see the saved values in other contexts.